danieltjw/react-django-events/README.md

 ### SMS Notification Service

 An optional SMS notification service can send out a feedback summary after specified interval.
 This setting can changed on the fly.

 ---

+### Privacy

+Person's private information such as phone numbers are not revealed by the API.

+---